webaplikacja/www/README.md

       }

- Zapytanie http with post data from response
+http with post data from response

       {
         "http_post_response": {